This document outlines the various binary components that need to run to deliver a functioning Kubernetes cluster.

 Container Resource Monitoring records generic time-series metrics about containers in a central database, and provides a UI for browsing that data.

-Container Logging saves container logs to a central log store with search/browsing interface.
-There are two implementations:
+A Cluster-level logging mechanism is responsible for saving container logs to a central log store with search/browsing interface.

 Node components run on every node, maintaining running pods and providing them the Kubernetes runtime environment.

 kube-proxy enables the Kubernetes service abstraction by maintaining network rules on the host and performing connection forwarding.

 docker is of course used for actually running containers.